Quatuor Danel

 Marc Danel, violin | Gilles Millet, violin | Vlad Bogdanas, viola | Yovan Markovitch, cello

-The Quatuor Danel has been at the forefront of the European music scene for decades with their bold, vibrant, and concentrated performance style, and celebrated its 30th anniversary in 2022.
-The Danel’s 2023-24 North American tour includes concerts for Aspect Chamber Music Series, Peoples’ Symphony Concerts, Music Toronto, Chamber Music in Oklahoma, and the McGill International String Quartet Academy.
-Additional touring activities this season include performances in Belgium, Denmark, Germany, Portugal, the Netherlands, the United Kingdom, Taiwan, Japan, South Korea, and Hong Kong.
+The Quatuor Danel has been at the forefront of the international classical music scene for decades with their bold, vibrant, and concentrated performance style, and celebrated its 30th anniversary in 2022.
+The Danel’s 2023-24 North American tour included concerts for Aspect Chamber Music Series, Peoples’ Symphony Concerts, Music Toronto, Chamber Music in Oklahoma, and the McGill International String Quartet Academy.
+Additional touring activities this season include performances in France, Belgium, Denmark, Finland, Germany, Portugal, Netherlands, United Kingdom, Taiwan, Japan, South Korea, and Hong Kong.

-The Danel is known for its deeply personal interpretations of the string quartet cycles of Haydn, Beethoven, Schubert, Shostakovich, and Weinberg, and its lively and fresh vision of traditional quartet repertoire has won the Danel lavish praise from both the public and the press.
-In addition, Russian composers have a vital place in the Danel’s repertoire: the Quartet has championed the string quartets of Shostakovich, and its recently reissued recording of the complete cycle is considered one of the benchmark interpretations of these quartets.
+The Danel is known for its deeply personal interpretations of the string quartet cycles of Haydn, Beethoven, Schubert, Shostakovich, and Weinberg.
+Its lively and fresh vision of traditional quartet repertoire has won the Danel lavish praise from both the public and the press.
+In addition, Russian composers have a vital place in the Danel’s repertoire: the Quartet has regularly championed the string quartets of Shostakovich, and its very recent release of the complete quartet cycle which was recorded at the Gewandhaus Leipzig has already won a range of prizes and has been recognized as the quartet’s next benchmark recording.

-Uniquely among string quartets, the Danel has worked closely with both Valentin Berlinsky from the Borodin Quartet as well as Irina Shostakovich to refine the deeply personal interpretations of Russian music for which the Quartet is revered in Europe.
+Uniquely among string quartets, the Danel has worked closely with both the late Valentin Berlinsky formerly of the Borodin Quartet as well as Irina Shostakovich to refine the deeply personal interpretations of Russian music for which the Quartet is revered in Europe.
 The Danel’s long personal relationship and exceptionally close work with Dmitri Shostakovich’s widow Irina informed these performances in a specific and profoundly personal way, offering a very rarely accessed glimpse into Shostakovich’s genius.

-• The Quatuor Danel has recorded the previously unknown quartet oeuvre of Mieczysław Weinberg, the neglected contemporary of Shostakovich, for the CD label CPO.
-The Quartet will continue to offer this breathtakingly beautiful repertoire in coming seasons.
+The Quatuor Danel was the first quartet ever to record the complete and previously unknown quartet oeuvre of Mieczysław Weinberg, the neglected contemporary of Shostakovich, for the CD label CPO.
+The Quartet will continue to offer this breathtakingly beautiful and too little known repertoire in coming seasons.
 In addition, they have collaborated with major contemporary composers such as Wolfgang Rihm, Helmutt Lachenmann, Sofia Gubaidulina, Pascal Dusapin, and the stars of the younger generation including Jörg Widmann and Bruno Mantovani.

 Videos